Leghart/Covid-analyzer/README.md

 * Create file .bat and write there:
 "full_path_to_python" "full_path_to_Scrap.py"
 pause
-* Schedule your own datetime to scrap data (I used to 11 AM) using a file.bat
+* Schedule your own datetime to scrap data using a file.bat